salewski/ads-github-tools/README.md

 # Overview

-This is the README.md file for the `'ads-github-toosl'` project.
+This is the README.md file for the `'ads-github-tools'` project.

 The `ads-github-tools` project provides command line tools for managing a large number of GitHub repositories, motivated by the following two related